- Online Video Courses

 Test Automation Techniques

 This video is a Zephyr presentation regarding the best techniques to get test automation right.
-The presentation is really fantastic because of the guests on this webinar.
-Dave Haeffner, Joe Colantonio, and John Sonmez are three powerful minds that share their experiences here.
-They cover everything from basic tips to learn Selenium Webdriver to advanced topics to help improve the stability of your tests.
+The presentation is fantastic largely because of the guests on this webinar.
+Dave Haeffner, Joe Colantonio, and John Sonmez are three powerful minds, and they share their experiences here.
+Together they cover everything from basic Selenium WebDriver tips to advanced topics to help improve the stability of your tests.

 Test Automation | Scalability

 This is a great webinar from Telerik by Peter Kim that goes into depth about how to build a test automation framework that scales.
 He teaches a really interesting technique where he controls all of his objects through an XML file, therefore, making his tests externally configurable without the need to modify code.